ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.4.5
+### Release 1.4.6

- - Fixed encoding issues with all parsers so that attribute and element names can now be encoded with something other than ASCII.
+ - Adopted the Exception message encoding hack to work for the latests ruby versions.

 ## <a name="description">Description</a>